nilqed/ops5/README.md

 Several terms have been left undefined: variable, element-variable, constant-symbolic-atom, any-atom, and number.
 Symbolic atoms and numbers are described in Section 2.
 The two kinds of variables are described in Sections 4 and 5.
-The only thing that needs to be explained here is the difference between any-atom and constani-symbolk-aiom.
-The fonner is an alum lhac is trcaicd as a constant because it is quoted (with // or « » usually).
-The latter is an atom that is treated as a constant because it docs not have the form of a variable or operator.
+The only thing that needs to be explained here is the difference between any-atom and constant-symbolic-atom.
+The former is an atom that is treated as a constant because it is quoted (with // or « » usually).
+The latter is an atom that is treated as a constant because it does not have the form of a variable or operator.